-  One of my favorites, this is another classic of French breakfast and it can be found at almost any bakery in France.
+One of my favorites is another classic French breakfast item and it can be found at almost any bakery in France.
 It is made with a puff pastry crust much like a croissant and a filling akin to applesauce.
 They are best when served warm and there is just something so delicious about them that it makes them an all-time favorite treat.

 Tartes are usually made with a thin, flat layer of puff pastry and topped with fruit.
 You will sometimes see a layer of custard in between the pastry and the fruit, but French tartes are always open-faced.
 You will find tartes of all sizes and fillings but it’s always better if you go for one that uses in-season fruit.